 Sugar-Free Vegan Budget Jams Ideas:

-Some ideas for using your fruit chia jam:
+Here are a few ideas for using your fruit chia jam, such as:

 - Add a dollop to porridge